Board-Folk/Mindscape_Music_Board/README.md

 **Caution:** ensure the ISA clock of your PC is no greater than 5 MHz.
 The ISA clock is halved before feeding this to the AY chips, which are rated for a maximum of 2.5 MHz.
 Anything faster than this may damage them.
+The original IBM PC and XT run at 4.77 MHz, which is fine.
+You might get away with a 6 MHz AT but the pitch of the audio will be way off what was intended.
+A later 8 MHz AT would be pushing it.

 ## Settings